 All students will be given access to the programme's VLE where they can preview and download subject guides, supplementary materials and reading lists, as well as interact with other students in discussion groups.
-Tutors run online discussion forums for Level 4 courses throughout the academic year.
-Students have the option of submitting practice essays for feedback by academic staff.
+Each academic year, an online seminar consisting of a moderated discussion forum runs throughout the term for each Level 4 course.
+Students have the option of submitting practice essays for Level 4 courses for feedback by academic staff.

 Students have electronic access to subject guides appropriate to each course and also receive a hard copy textbook, Reading Philosophy Selected Texts with a Method for Beginners.
 The subject guides introduce the subjects within the syllabus and should be used alongside the recommended books and articles which can be bought, borrowed from libraries, or accessed via the Online Library.
 The subject guides show the student how to approach a topic using primary and secondary resources in an organised and productive manner.
-Advice and practical information such as study techniques, planning, and preparation for assessment is available in the Programme handbook.
+Advice and practical information such as study techniques, planning, and preparation for assessment is available in the Programme handbook and VLE.
 Past examination papers and detailed Examiners' commentaries are also available.
 These help the students understand what is expected of them.
 Within this framework, students manage their own learning.